-The clearances shown in this section have been determined by test according to procedures set out in safety standards ULC S610 (Canada) and UL127 (U.S.A.).
+The clearances shown in this section have been determined by tests according to procedures set out in safety standard ULC-S610 (Canada).
 When the fireplace is installed so that its surfaces are at or beyond the minimum clearances specified, combustible surfaces will not overheat under normal and even abnormal operating conditions.